 Delgado Community College is an open admissions college; however acceptance into the Program is by selection.
 The Admissions Committee for the Program reviews and evaluates each application on an impartial basis.
 Meeting the minimum requirements does not guarantee admission into the Program.
-Application information, including instructions, checklist, and forms, can be found online at the program admissions link.
+Application information, including instructions, checklist, and forms, can be found online on the program admissions page.

-Program information sessions will be held once per semester.
-Please contact Program Director, Robin Wegener at (504) 671-6230 or email@example.com for specific dates and times.
+Program information sessions are held routinely and registration details are published on the college home page under the events page.
+Please contact Program Director, Robin Wegener, at (504) 671-6230 or email@example.com for more program information

 To be eligible to apply for admission to the Radiation Therapy program candidates must:

 - Be an associate degree graduate of an accredited allied health occupation program OR

 - Have at least 60 credit hours of previous college coursework.

 - All applicants must have completed all required prerequisites (For more information, see the FAQ page).

 The duration of this program is 16 months.

 For more information about the program, including a list of required courses and course

 sequence, visit the program's academic catalog page.